lerra/home-automation/README.md

 # home-automation
-This repo contains different home automation projects
+This repo contains different home automation projects that I will release over some time